avadhutjc/avadhutjc/README.md

 </p>  -->

-<p>Hi, An enthusiastic Android Developer with knowledge of Core
-Java, Kotlin and Android.
+<p>Hi, An enthusiastic Android Developer with knowledge of Core Java, Kotlin and Android.
 Highly adaptable to learning new technologies and passionate about building applications.
-Looking forward to honing skills by working on various challenging projects.</p>
+I look forward to honing my skills by working on various challenging projects.</p>
 &nbsp;&nbsp;&nbsp;&nbsp&nbsp;&nbsp;------------------------------------------------------------------------------------------------------------------------&nbsp;&nbsp;&nbsp;&nbsp&nbsp;&nbsp;
 <ul>